CodeMaster7000/TweetR/README.md

 ## About

-A Python program, brought to you by CodeMaster7000 Labs, to send a tweet from your Python IDE shell.
+A Python program, brought to you by CodeMaster7000 Labs, to send a tweet from your Python shell.

 ## Prerequisites